-- We are an official publication of the European Society of Radiology (ESR), and we are dedicated to education and strategies in radiology.
-We have received our first Impact Factor of 3.579.
+- We are an official journal of the European Society of Radiology (ESR), and dedicated to critical thinking in radiology.

 - The journal encompasses educational and critical reviews, plus radiological guidelines and statements from leading European societies.

-- As an open access publication, our articles are freely accessible worldwide, ensuring the widest possible dissemination for your work, with over 769,000 downloads and 1,202 altmetric mentions.
+- As an open access publication, our articles are freely accessible worldwide, ensuring the widest possible dissemination for your work, with over 3.5 million downloads per year.

 Aims and scope